OS2World/GAME-SDL-STRATEGY-Toppler/README.md

 the front and the backround layer of the underwater scroller in the bonus level.

-- shadows: toggles drawing of shadows behind objects and fading objects to black as they receede behind the tower.
+- shadows: toggles drawing of shadows behind objects and fading objects to black as they recede behind the tower.
 Enable this to get a much more 3d-looking level display at the cost of a bit of performance.

 Bonuses: